 Raft implements consensus by first electing a distinguished leader, then giving the leader complete responsibility for managing the replicated log.
 The leader accepts log entries from clients, replicates them on other servers, and tells servers when it is safe to apply log entries to their state machines.
 Having a leader simplifies the management of the replicated log.
 For example, the leader can decide where to place new entries in the log without consulting other servers, and data flows in a simple fashion from the leader to other servers.
-A leader can fail or be-
+A leader can fail or become disconnected from the other servers, in which case